The story below is a preview from our July/August 2022 issue. For more stories like it, Subscribe Today. Thank you!

 The kitchen’s centerpiece is a woodburning hearth, which underscores the menu’s rustic American billing.
 Executive chef Stephen DeMarco, who has been at the helm for nearly nine years, has traded in some of the former pub grub fare, such as wings, quesadillas and sandwiches, to make room for an ambitious menu spanning appetizers, flatbreads, burgers, salads and signature plated dishes.
 The overarching culinary influence leans toward the American South, but the menu is peppered with global touches too, as with a roasted carrot and falafel bowl.

-The story above is a preview from our July/August 2022.
+The story above is from our July/August 2022.
 For more stories, subscribe today or view our FREE digital edition.
 Thank you for supporting local journalism!